TinxHQ/ansible-role-certbot/README.md

 ## Changes from upstream

 - **Dropped possibility to use distribution packages** in order to decrease role-upkeep complexity and enable features present only in recent certbot releases.
 This makes installation from source the supported option, thus git is required.
 - **Dropped all modes except for the standalone mode** to achieve service-independ certificate updates without service downtime.
-This is achieved by using the http-01 challenge at an unused port (currently defaults to port 8080) for new requests as well as renews.
+This is achieved by using the http-01 challenge at an unused port (currently defaults to port 8888) for new requests as well as renews.
+Provided a reverse proxy routes incoming queries for path `/.well-known/acme-challenge/` from 80/443 to 8888/8889.
 - **Added extensible out-of-the-box support for previously unsupported letsencrypt consumers (haproxy, monit, etc.)** achieved by a good use of pre/deploy/post hooks upon all certificate requests.

 ## Role Variables